Jonathan-Rop/RTV--ETL/README.md

 # 📖 Raising the Village Data Pipeline to ingest data to a data warehouse Hub <a name="about-project"></a>

-In this Project, I have sourced files from MiniIO as a data source, perfomed ETL processes using pandas and visualization using Tableau:
+In this Project, I have sourced files from MiniIO as a data source, perfomed ETL processes using pandas and visualization using PowerBI:

 - Python